Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments_new file.md

 | **Irref.**   | OK     | OK      | X<sup>NS</sup>    | OK    | OK     | X<sup>UNSAT</sup>| -      |

 <h2>Error type 1: X<sup>NS</sup></h2>
-<p>This error occurs when Protege reasoner can not decide which logical model to follow.</p>
+<p>This error occurs when Protege reasoner can not decide which logical model to follow.
+"NS" stands for "not simple."</p>

 1. Transivity/Functionality: R can't both be contrainted by both transivity and functionality.
 Because of transivity when we suppose xRy and yRz, then xRz.
 This creates a multiple relation.
 However, funtionality restricts an individual to being related to exactly one individual via the property.
 So, if xPy, then x cannot be related to any other individual via  P.